HughP/dnj-corpus/README.md

 #### Number Characters
 When writing Eastern Dan with the Latin script the following numbers are used.

-Number oriented notes:

-* Thousands separator is U+002E 〈.〉.
-* Shortened form of the word "number".
-Unicode has a special character for this U+2116 〈№〉.
-Typographical norm in Dan appear to follows French social practice, rather than best practice for encoding.
-This was evidenced only one time in the corpus and is the source of the degree symbol U+00B0 〈°〉 , and likely deserves further investigation before strong claims are made about what method should be used in Eastern Dan writing.
-Wikipedia suggests that "the numero symbol is not in common use in France and does not appear on a standard AZERTY keyboard.
-Instead, the French Imprimerie nationale recommends the use of the form "no" (an "n" followed by a superscript lowercase 〈o〉).
-The plural form "nos" can also be used.
-In practice, the 〈o〉 is often replaced by the degree symbol 〈°〉, which is visually similar to the superscript 〈o〉 and is easily accessible on an AZERTY keyboard."

 Codepoint   | Grapheme
 -------------|-----
 U+0030      | 0